IzK666/OC-Passwords/README.md

 * Create new passwords (no login detection)

 ## Changelog:
+### 1.87
+	New: New password site is filled with website's domain
+	Fixed: On new password creation, url wasn't stored if the button import was used
+	Fixed: "Import" button not working properly.
+Url was gather only when a new tab was selected and not when url changed

 ### 1.86
-	Categories can be assigned to new passwords (only visible if you have categories)
+	New: Categories can be assigned to new passwords (only visible if you have categories)
 	Fixed: Notifications wasn't working on Firefox

 ### 1.85